A level Drama & Theatre Studies

 You will have the chance to:

-The course is a two-year course and you will be assessed in the second year of the course.
-The assessments are in three parts; practical elements of assessment make up 60% of your grade and the written exam makes up 40%.
+The course is a two-year course and you will be assessed in the 2nd year of the course.
+The assessments are in three parts.
+Practical elements of assessment make up 60% of your grade and the written exam makes up 40%

 Component 1: Drama & Theatre

 - Live theatre production

 - Produce an individual Working notebook documenting the devising process

 - Contribute to a final devised, group performance.